ray-project/ray/doc/source/serve/model_composition.md

 In line 40, the `LanguageClassifier` deployment takes in the `spanish_responder` and `french_responder` as constructor arguments.
 At runtime, these arguments are converted into `DeploymentHandles`. `LanguageClassifier` can then call the `spanish_responder` and `french_responder`'s deployment methods using this handle.

 For example, the `LanguageClassifier`'s `__call__` method uses the HTTP request's values to decide whether to respond in Spanish or French.
 It then forwards the request's name to the `spanish_responder` or the `french_responder` on lines 17 and 19 using the `DeploymentHandle`s.
-The calls are formatted as:
+The format of the calls is as follows:

 ```python
 response: DeploymentResponse = self.spanish_responder.say_hello.remote(name)